How to Join

 Mensa Admissions Test

 The Mensa Admissions Test is composed of 2 tests involving logic and deductive reasoning, and are supervised by a certified Mensa proctor.
-Together, they take about 2 hours to complete.
-The cost is $40.
+The cost is $60.
 Scoring at or above the 98th percentile on either test qualifies you for membership in Mensa.
 Approximately 60 percent of those who take the test prove to be eligible for membership.
 If English is not your first language, you can arrange to take a non-language based test.
+Please note that American Mensa cannot test individuals younger than 14 years of age on the test date; however, these prospective members may submit evidence of prior testing to qualify.

 Sign up for a test